cpske/ISP/assignment/week16/bug-bounty.md

   - access a restricted page without login ("authorization bypass")
   - you don't have to use the web UI!
 Discover what URLs that app uses (including looking at source code) and try submitting GET/POST/PUT/DELETE requests direct to those URLs without authorization.
 This may work well with REST web service urls.
   - try to access the admin account (guess common passwords)

 - Appearance: Mistakes in the UI, including spelling and formatting errors.
+Also includes anything that makes the UI very hard to use.

 - Navigation errors:

   - Links that don't work or go to the wrong page.
   - Inability to navigate, such as cannot get back to the main page without using browser Back button (remember KU Polls?).
 This is a "Usability" error.
   - Any valid request that returns a 404 Not Found response.

 - Apllication Error or Unresponsiveness: anything that causes the app to become unresponsive, return an exception page, or a 5xx status code page.

 - Anything that fails to work.

 - Installation instructions don't work.
 You tried to install and run it locally using installation instructions in project's Github repository, but they don't work.
-This includes missing steps.
+This includes missing steps in the instructions.

 - Other perceived problems

 ## Testing and Reporting